 To promote some of York’s great research, I travelled to the Isle of Arran to film a mini documentary about a ten-year research project that has seen a dramatic revival in marine life.

-Working with industry-standard equipment One of the reasons that makes studying at York so compelling is the industry-standard equipment and facilities that the department boasts!
-From RED Cameras and Steadicams to sound mixing rooms and Foley suites: the department has everything you need to make the best content possible.
-In fact, the state-of-the-art department building … Continue reading Three things to look forward to about Film and TV at York
+Working with industry-standard equipment One of the reasons that makes studying at York so compelling is the industry-standard equipment and facilities that York boasts!
+From RED Cameras and Steadicams to sound mixing rooms and Foley suites: York has everything you need to make the best content possible.
+In fact, the state-of-the-art building cost £30 million … Continue reading Three things to look forward to about Film and TV at York

 As I write this, I have just got back from photographing designer jewellery, clothes, and a shirt signed by tennis champion, Novak Djokovic, in a girl’s Goodricke bedroom.
 The items are all being entered into a charity auction to raise money for various refugee causes, as part of fashion event, The Northern Youth.
 The show … Continue reading Let’s go to the movies…